What are the responsibilities and job description for the Electronic Technician position at Regional Transit Authority?

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions upon request.

-- Tests electrical and electronic circuits using voltmeters, ohmmeters, ammeters, and other diagnostic and testing equipment.
+- Test electrical and electronic circuits using voltmeters, ohmmeters, ammeters, and other diagnostic equipment

-- Performs maintenance, troubleshooting, and repair of electrical and electronic systems and equipment.
+- Perform maintenance, troubleshooting, and repair of electrical and electronic systems and equipment

-- Installs, removes, and replaces electrical and electronic components on company vehicles and facilities.
+- Install, remove, and replace electrical and electronic components on vehicles and facilities

-- Maintains and repairs CAD/AVL systems and onboard camera equipment installed on vehicles.
+- Maintain and repair CAD/AVL systems and onboard camera equipment

-- Repairs and maintains fare collection systems, including both electronic and mechanical components.
+- Repair and maintain fare collection systems (electronic and mechanical components)

-- Performs maintenance and repair of radio communication systems and related technology.
+- Perform maintenance and repair of radio communication systems and related technology.

 - High school graduate or G.E.D. equivalent.